frozenpandaman/splatnet2statink/README.md

 3. Download the script from the command line (macOS: Terminal; Windows: Command Prompt/PowerShell) by running `git clone https://github.com/radsutton/splatnet2statink.git`.

 4. Navigate to the newly-created directory (`cd splatnet2statink/`) and install the required Python libraries by running `pip install -r requirements.txt`.
-On Windows, you may have to use `python -m pip` instead.
+On Windows, you may have to use `python -m pip install -r requirements.txt` instead.

 5. Running the script for the first time will prompt you to enter your stat.ink API key, which can be found in your [profile settings](https://stat.ink/profile).
 If you're using the app in a language other than English, you may enter your [language code](https://github.com/frozenpandaman/splatnet2statink/wiki/languages) (locale) as well.